Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-11.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: 9ceac7a1d84a765671404f9c5087717afff7cb9b677a8b348c5388a552fe2e7b
+hash: 2610c706560c16ddf1b2ab51f6f0087cfa80ddd5be0d33c193103666b532e8c9
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application "vocational Secondary education".
+In the framework of the practical part of the course you will have developed end-to-end example: application `Среднее professional образование`.

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.